-The steering pump draws hydraulic oil from the hydraulic tank.
+The steering pump, the first pump of main pump, draws hydraulic oil from the hydraulic tank.

 Outlet flow from the pump flows to the priority valve.
 The priority valve preferentially supplies flow, on demand, to the steering unit.
 When the machine is steered, the steering unit routes flow to the steering cylinders to articulate the machine.